alter/docker-registry-ha-helm/README.md

 ```

 # Registry
 Set all necessary variables in values.yaml

-Set AWS S3 vars for working with common filesystem
+Set AWS S3 bucket options and access key
 Generate htpasswd file and paste it as configmap in values.yaml